usdot-fhwa-stol/cave-lite/README.md

 be translated from a pre-recorded Traffic Signal Controller (NTCIP 1202) message.
 The SPaT Message is broadcast to the network the
 Raspberry Pi is connected to.
 A traffic light and CARMA 1-Tenth or CAVe-Mobile vehicle are used to demonstrate how SAE J2735 Messages can be used.

-Instructions for downloading and using CAVe-Mobile can be found in the cave-mobile repository.
+Instructions for downloading and using CAVe-Mobile can be found in the cave-mobile folder.

 The attached NTCIP 1202 cycle contains the following signal phases:
 Green state = 15 seconds